Future Energy Systems PhD candidate Stephanie Chute-Ibsen is heading to Berlin to pitch a new perspective on land reclamation

 A Really Bad Roommate

-Stephanie has been interested in bugs for as long as she can remember.
-Her home office hosts an extensive insect collection, many taken from the Edmonton river valley.
-She has pinned butterflies, beetles, and even a flea.
-The microscope she received at the age of 9 –– prior to moving to Canada from Germany –– has a place of honor in her living room.
+Stephanie has been interested in bugs for as long as they can remember.
+Their home office hosts an extensive insect collection, many taken from the Edmonton river valley.
+They have pinned butterflies, beetles, and even a flea.
+The microscope they received at the age of 9 –– prior to moving to Canada from Germany –– has a place of honour in their living room.

-Admittedly, her affinity for inverts unsettles some people.
+Admittedly, their affinity for inverts unsettles some people.

 “In undergrad I was a really bad roommate,” Stephanie laughs.
 “It was always fun trying to explain why I was rehydrating dead beetles on a rack next to the sink and that there was a container full of more samples next to the ice cubes in the freezer.”

-But this passion, combined with a profound concern about the future of the environment, led her to take on the laborious challenge of studying invert populations at reclamation sites.
+But this passion, combined with a profound concern about the future of the environment, led them to take on the laborious challenge of studying invert populations at reclamation sites.

-“The reason no one has done this before is because it’s a lot of work,” she admits.
+“The reason no one has done this before is because it’s a lot of work,” they admit.
 “Collecting the samples can be hard work, but I get to spend time outdoors which is always nice.
 The hard part is that when you get 400 mites out of a sample, you have to identify them one by one.”

 Tiny mites –– many barely visible to the naked eye –– are some of the most important indicators of soil health.
 When extracted from a soil sample, a few types are large enough to be categorized on sight, but most have to be made into slides so that their acarological family can be determined.

-“I absolutely love learning about mites, though you can definitely go bug-eyed,” she jokes (she’s an unapologetic lover of science puns).
+“I absolutely love learning about mites, though you can definitely go bug-eyed,” they joke (they're an unapologetic lover of science puns).

-Stephanie is currently in her second year of collecting samples at the Westmoreland Coal Company Genesee Mine, 80 kilometers west of Edmonton.
+Stephanie is currently in their second year of collecting samples at the Westmoreland Coal Company Genesee Mine, 80 kilometers west of Edmonton.

-“They take reclamation very seriously and have been so supportive,” she says.
+“They take reclamation very seriously and have been so supportive,” they say.
 “We get access to our reclamation sites every month, and compare them with a nearby forested site that wasn’t disturbed by mining operations.”

-To gather the inverts she uses two methods: pitfall traps and litter and soil core samples containing live specimens.
+To gather the inverts they use two methods: pitfall traps and litter and soil core samples containing live specimens.
 The pitfall traps are simple plastic deli containers placed in holes and left for one week, capturing all surface dwelling invertebrates.

 The litter and soil core samples are taken to the Royal Alberta Museum.
 There Stephanie employs the Tullgren funnel extraction method, which uses light bulbs to gradually heat the samples from top to bottom, creating a temperature and moisture gradient.
 As the inverts within the sample migrate down to avoid baking, they’re collected for counting and categorization.

-In addition to these samples, she assesses the soil and vegetation, which allow her to see how the sites would be rated based on current conventional metrics of land reclamation.
-Returning to the metaphor of the rebuilt town, she’s counting buildings while also conducting a census.
-Her question is whether the buildings and the people correlate.
+In addition to these samples, they assess the soil and vegetation, which allow them to see how the sites would be rated based on current conventional metrics of land reclamation.
+Returning to the metaphor of the rebuilt town, they're counting buildings while also conducting a census.
+The question is whether the buildings and the people correlate.

-“Soil and vegetation parameters are the current reclamation metrics,” she explains.
+“Soil and vegetation parameters are the current reclamation metrics,” they explain.
 “We can look at a site and see how diverse and abundant the flora is, but if the soil health is poor, all of those plants could be far less resilient to climate shocks than undisturbed areas that look similar.”

 If outside observers see a rebuilt town putting up skyscrapers, can they conclude that there are enough people to fill them?
 If the town had never been disturbed in the first place, it could be safe to assume enough people lived there to warrant the construction, but when an outside agent is responsible for construction, it’s more difficult to determine whether demand is balanced with supply.

-“It’s possible that there is enough correlation –– that monitoring the soil and veg will give us a good indicator of the invert populations,” she concedes.
+“It’s possible that there is enough correlation –– that monitoring the soil and veg will give us a good indicator of the invert populations,” they concede.
 “But I’m betting there’s more going on in the soil than we know.”

 Inverts on the road

 It will be a few years –– thousands of slides of mites –– before Stephanie can publish any conclusions about the importance of measuring invertebrates.
-If she does conclude that monitoring those populations is important, the finding will be the beginning of a lot more work.
+If they do conclude that monitoring those populations is important, the finding will be the beginning of a lot more work.